 Custom dictates that children and secondary school pupils dress up and parade through the streets.

-In addition to the large-scale historical parade and the festivities organised in the old town by the Compagnie 1602, several popular events will also be held.
+In addition to the large-scale historical parade and the festivities organised in the old town by the Compagnie 1602, several popular events will also be held for the occasion.
 Here is a brief overview:

 To recreate the atmosphere